-How does a boy from a small town in Canada become a Guru?
+How does a boy from a small town in the Canadian prairies become a Guru?

-For Ramakrishna Ananda, it began not with faith — but with much doubt.
+For Ramakrishna Ananda, it actually began with much doubt.

 As a young man, he questioned whether God existed at all.
-Yet that very doubt sparked a longing, a hunger to know.
+That nagging doubt sparked a longing, a hunger to know.
 One day, a young chiropractor friend introduced him to yoga, teaching him a few simple postures and lending him Autobiography of a Yogi.
-The book opened a door to an unseen world — one filled with light, wisdom, and possibility.
-Meditation soon followed, and with it, a freedom and clarity he had never known.
+This book opened the door to an unseen world — one filled with light, wisdom and possibility.
+Meditation soon followed and with it a newfound freedom and clarity.
+That first glimpse of inner stillness became a turning point.

-In the decade that followed, he immersed himself in the world’s great spiritual traditions — the Eight Main Yogas, Sufism, Christian and Jewish mysticism, Zen, Theosophy, the Tao, and more.
-Each path revealed a facet of the same eternal truth: that behind all faiths lies the same divine presence, patiently waiting to be known.
+In the decade that followed, he immersed himself in the world’s great spiritual traditions — Christian and Jewish mysticism, Zen, Sufism, Theosophy, the Tao, as well as the Eight Main Yogas.
+Each path revealed a facet of the same eternal truth: behind all faiths lies the same Divine presence, patiently waiting to be known.

-Then, in 1966, during a time of deep gratitude, came the experience that changed everything — a moment of cosmic consciousness, or samadhi.
-He became aware of Spirit day and night.
-His awareness expanded into infinity.
-For three months he lived in unbroken ecstasy.
-Though the experience eventually faded, he knew Spirit as an experienceable reality.
+Then, in 1966, during a time of deep gratitude, he had an experience which changed everything — a moment of cosmic consciousness, samadhi.
+He became aware of the reality of Spirit, his awareness expanding into new realms.

-In recent years, Ramakrishna Ananda has turned his focus to Yoga World, a platform created to bring the higher truths of yoga to people everywhere.
-His vision is simple yet profound: that each of us can help bring peace and spiritual upliftment to our families, communities, and world — by contacting our true self, finding peace within ourselves and realizing others as spiritual beings.
+In recent years, Ramakrishna Ananda has turned his focus to Yoga World, making the higher truths of yoga and spiritual life available to seekers around the world.
+His vision is simple yet profound: we are each called to help bring peace and spiritual upliftment to our families, communities, and the entire world.
+How?
+By first experiencing inner peace and higher consciousness within, recognizing the presence of Spirit in others, and then living from our true self, the soul.

 We ask you to commit two hours a week to selfless service.
 This service can be anything you choose ranging from helping a family member or neighbor to volunteering at a nonprofit organization.